kubernetes/kubernetes/docs/admin/salt.md

 ## Future enhancements (Networking)

-Per pod IP configuration is provider-specific, so when making networking changes, its important to sandbox these as all providers may not use the same mechanisms (iptables, openvswitch, etc.)
+Per pod IP configuration is provider-specific, so when making networking changes, it's important to sandbox these as all providers may not use the same mechanisms (iptables, openvswitch, etc.)

 We should define a grains.conf key that captures more specifically what network configuration environment is being used to avoid future confusion across providers.